MLHale/CYBR3600/README.md

 ### Course Abstract
-Web applications are pervasive fixtures of 21st century culture.
-Web application security is an inclusive, amorphous, term that spans application level security, i.e. ensuring high level code cannot be exploited, server level security, i.e. ensuring server resources such as databases and file systems cannot be exploited, and network security, i.e. ensuring unauthorized parties cannot access a server or tamper with user sessions.
-The Secure Web Application Development course will mix traditional lecture with hands-on labs to expose students to common web development activities and cross-cut different web application security concepts.
-After the class, students will be proficient with web application security from the ground up, including the ability to securely deploy and configure a web server (e.g. apache or node.js), select and install a web development framework to best suit application and security requirements (e.g. Django, Ember, or both), and develop secure application architectures and code using at least one web framework.
-Students will also leave with a basic understanding of core web protocols including TCP/IP, SSL, and HTTP/HTTPs, web development tools (e.g. chrome dev toolkit), unit testing (e.g. QUnit), and best practices for accepting, parsing, and storing user input.
+Policy is an integral element of Information Security within and across organizations.
+This course will cover the development of security policies and procedures at an organizational level, how such policies are intertwined with regulatory compliance necessities, and the legal, ethical, and financial implications of policy.
+Students will leave with the ability to go into an organization and understand the basis for and effect of IT policies.
+Students will also be able to apply policies to information systems and cover human factors such as constructing a security awareness campaigns to satisfy operational security controls and prevent attacks such as phishing and spear phishing.

 ### Grading Breakdown (due dates are tentative)
  * (10%) Class participation
- * (10%) Quizzes
+ * (40%) Homework & Projects
- * (40%) Homework / Projects
+ * (20%) Quizzes
- * (40%) Exams
+ * (30%) Final Exam

 Each project will have a specific grading rubric that includes the core requirements for the project (i.e. what the application must do), any required intermediate milestone goals (such as short progress meetings with the instructor), the project due date, and the list of items that must be submitted.
 At least one of the projects will include a presentation component to be presented in class on the project due date.